-This MD&A has been prepared by management with an effective date of May 20, 2020.
-The MD&A and the Consolidated Financial Statements were approved by the Board of Directors of the Company.
+This MD&A has been prepared by management with an effective date of May 25, 2021.
+The MD&A and the Consolidated Interim Financial Statements were approved by the Board of Directors of the Company on May 28, 2021.

 ADDITIONAL INFORMATION